-- In a medium bowl, combine the milk, chia seeds, sweetener (if using), and vanilla extract.
+- Prepare the chia pudding: In a medium bowl, combine the milk, chia seeds, sweetener (if using), and vanilla extract.
 Whisk until well combined.
 Alternatively, combine the ingredients in a jar with a lid and shake for about 30 seconds to combine the ingredients (I love using a mason jar).

-- Let it sit for 5 minutes and whisk again.
+- Stir the mixture: Let it sit for 5 minutes and whisk again.
 Or, if using a jar, shake the jar again for 15-30 seconds.
-Be sure to do this step otherwise you’ll end up with clumpy chia pudding!
+Be sure to do this step otherwise you'll end up with clumpy chia pudding!

-- Enjoy as is or add any of the optional toppings.
-One of my personal favorite ways is to add seasonal fruit, like this Fig Berry Chia Pudding.
+- Add toppings: Enjoy as is or add any of the toppings.
+One of my personal favorite ways is to add seasonal fruit.

 - Let it sit for 5 minutes and whisk again.
 Be sure to do this step otherwise you'll end up with clumpy chia pudding!

 - Cover the bowl or pour the mixture into another container with a lid.
-Cover and refrigerate for at least one hour, preferably at least 6 hours.
+Refrigerate for at least one hour, preferably at least 6 hours or overnight.